rbind/blog.jemu.name/content/posts/2025-03-01-r-usability-gimmicks/index.md

 A minor thing I did for deduplication purposes as an also occasional VSCode user was to add a switch in the workflow to make it so that holding <kbd>Alt / ⌥</kbd> will open the project in VSCode rather than Positron, which comes in handy here and there --- especially in rare cases where [Positron can't do something I need that VScode can](https://github.com/posit-dev/positron/issues/6221).
 Modifying the Positron-centric workflow seemed easier than also installing the VSCode-centric version of it, so maybe I should also switch the keyword from `tron` to `proj` or something, but that's semantics rather than ergonomics.

-{{< figure src="workflow-edit.png" alt="" caption="Raycast is nice and all but Alfred has such dead simple workflow editor, it's really quite neat for simple things like this" >}}
+{{< figure src="workflow-edit.png" alt="" caption="Raycast is nice and all but Alfred has such a dead simple workflow editor, it's really quite neat for simple things like this" >}}

 However, what this extension _does not_ do is what I actually wanted in the first place: A better way to switch between _opened_ Positron projects.
-Guess I'll just have to get used to using Raycasts pretty good <kbd>Alt / ⌥ + Tab</kbd> like a normal person.
+Guess I'll just have to get used to using Raycast's pretty good <kbd>Alt / ⌥ + Tab</kbd> like a normal person.
 _Sigh_.

 <small>I should also point out that my old workflow had a feature where using a modifier key made it so that the git remote was opened in the browser, which also comes in handy quite often.
 I'll hopefully be able to hack that into this workflow as well though.</small>